YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

    </div>

-..
-Left of here at 2:36 p.m.
+.. _02_lesson-mojit_configs:

 Mojit Configuration Files
 -------------------------

 Mojits have two files for defining configurations.
-The file defaults.json allows the mojit to have defaults that can be overridden.
-The file definition.json allows the mojit to define key-value pairs that can be accessed by the controller.
-You can also use the settings property to specify a context for a runtime environment.
+The file ``defaults.json`` allows the mojit to have defaults that can be overridden.
+The file ``definition.json`` allows the mojit to define key-value pairs that can be accessed by the controller.
+You can also use the ``settings`` property to specify a context for a runtime environment.

-In the ``defaults.json`` file, you list configurations in the config object as shown below.
+In the ``defaults.json`` file, you list configurations in the ``config`` object as shown below.
 These configurations are defaults that will be used unless a mojit instance has configurations with the same keys, which we will look at in the next section on mojit instances.

 .. code-block:: javascript